DiegoRodriguez2018/traffic-counter-API/README.md

 ```

 ### API-2
-API-2 returns all the traffic counter calculations in on endpoint.
 #### GET /API-2
 Returns all the properties mentioned above, in addition to dataSource and calculatedAt properties.
 ```JSON